 To ensure off campus access, proxy information is encoded in the URL as a prefix.
 For example, in this link to an article in Academic Search Premier, the bold characters are the proxy prefix and the non-bold characters are the login URL.

 If you omit the proxy prefix, the link will work correctly on campus, but off-campus users will be denied access.

 You can link to specific library databases.
-By using the link from the library website, you are insuring that the URL contains the correct login and proxy information for off campus access.
+By using the link from the library website, you are ensuring that the URL contains the correct login and proxy information for off campus access.